On Completely Edge-Independent Spanning Trees in Locally Twisted Cubes: Introduction

 In the study of computer networks, a network is almost exclusively modeled by a {\it graph} $G=(V,E)$ as in graph theory, with $V$ being the set of vertices (nodes in network terms), and $E$ being the set of edges (links/lines/channels between nodes).
 In this paper, these terms---graphs and networks, vertices and nodes, edges and links/lines/channels---will be used interchangeably.

-CEISTs have been previously referred to as EDSTs (edge-disjoint spanning trees) in the literature.
 There are several different categories of independent spanning trees, and they are broadly classified into {\em edge-independent spanning trees} (EISTs), {\em node-independent spanning trees} (NISTs), {\em completely independent spanning trees} (CISTs), and {\em edge-disjoint spanning trees} (EDSTs), etc. (see [4] for all these definitions).
-Among the above categories, the difference between EISTs and EDSTs is that in EISTs, all spanning trees share one particular node as their common root, while all spanning trees in EDSTs are rootless.
+In general, EISTs is a set of spanning trees rooted at $u$ in $G$ such that there are no common internal edges between $u$ and any other node among the paths in these spanning trees [4], and the difference between EISTs and EDSTs is that in EISTs, all spanning trees share one particular node as their common root, while all spanning trees in EDSTs are rootless.
+For that reason, CEISTs as EDSTs have been interchangeably used in the literature.

-In [21] (2009), Hsieh and Tu claimed to have constructed ``edge-disjoint spanning trees'' in locally twisted cubes.
-However, a careful examination of [21] reveals that it was actually about constructing ``edge-independent spanning trees'' (EISTs), in stead of ``edge-disjoint spanning trees'' (EDSTs) in locally twisted cubes.
-In another word, the title of [21] misused the terms, and is therefore misleading.
-Since both [21] and our paper deal with locally twisted cubes, and following the nomenclature of CIST (where ``completely'' means ``rootless''), we employ the term CEISTs instead of EDSTs to avoid further confusions in the future.
+However, we noted that the definition of EDSTs in [21] is actually our definition of EISTs.
+Furthermore, Lin et al. proved that Hsieh and Tu’s spanning trees are indeed node-independent spanning trees [27], that is, the spanning trees they constructed are rooted trees.
+Therefore, the spanning trees dealt with in our paper are different than those in [21].
+Following the nomenclature of CIST (where “completely” means “rootless”), in the rest of this paper we employ the term CEISTs instead of EDSTs to avoid further confusion.